 Want to know more about how to transfer Chase points?
 Here are our tips for making the most of your next points transfer:

 - Before you book your next trip, transfer your points to the Chase Sapphire Preferred or Chase Sapphire Reserve cards.
-When you use your Chase Sapphire Preferred card to book travel through Chase Ultimate Rewards, your point value will increase by 25%.
-When you use your Chase Sapphire Reserve card, your point value will increase by 50%.
-This means that 50,000 points can be worth $625 towards travel when redeemed through your Chase Sapphire Preferred account, and $750 when redeemed through the Chase Sapphire Reserve.
+When you use your Chase Sapphire Preferred to book travel through Chase Ultimate Rewards, your point value will increase by 25%.
+When you use your Sapphire Reserve, your points value will increase by 50%.
+This means that 50,000 points can be worth $625 toward travel with the Sapphire Preferred and $750 with the Sapphire Reserve.

 - Know which redemption options give you the most value.
 Before you spend your transferred points, take some time to learn which redemption options offer the most value.
-According to Chase’s Ultimate Rewards Program Agreement, 100 points are worth $1 when you redeem them for cash or gift cards – but those same points are only worth $0.80 when you redeem them through Chase Pay.
+According to Chase, 100 points are worth a dollar when you redeem them for cash or gift cards – but those same points are only worth $0.80 when you redeem them through Chase Pay.

 - Watch for bonus options that allow you to earn more points – or deals that increase the value of your points.
 Chase’s sign-up bonuses are some of the best in the industry, but those aren’t the only Ultimate Rewards bonuses out there.
-You can earn as much as 25 bonus points per dollar when you Shop Through Chase, and you can increase the value of your points when you redeem them through Chase Ultimate Deals.
-The next time you log into Chase Ultimate Rewards, see if there’s a way to earn more points – or make your existing points go further.
+You can earn as much as 25 bonus points per dollar when you Shop Through Chase, for example.
+The next time you log in to Chase Ultimate Rewards, see if there’s a way to earn more points – or make your existing points go further.

 Should you transfer your Ultimate Rewards?

-If you have multiple Chase credit cards, consolidating your Ultimate Rewards points on a single credit card can be a smart move.
-Plus, when you transfer your Ultimate Rewards points to a Chase Sapphire Preferred or Chase Sapphire Reserve card, you have the opportunity to increase the value of those points by redeeming them for travel through Chase Ultimate Rewards.
+If you have multiple Chase credit cards, consolidating your Ultimate Rewards points in a single account can be a smart move.
+Plus, when you transfer your Ultimate Rewards points to the Chase Sapphire Preferred or Reserve card, you have the opportunity to increase the value of those points by redeeming them for travel through Chase Ultimate Rewards.

-If you and another member of your household both earn Chase points, transferring those points into one of your accounts can help you put those points towards a trip, an Apple purchase or another big redemption option.
+If you and another member of your household both earn Chase points, pooling those points in one of your accounts can help you consolidate rewards toward a trip, an Apple purchase or another big redemption option.
 Don’t forget that you can turn Chase cash back rewards into Ultimate Rewards points by transferring your cash to a card that earns points.

 The more you know about how to transfer Chase points, the more value you’ll be able to get out of your points.
 Use these tips to help you with your next Chase points transfer – and see how far your Chase Ultimate Rewards points can go.